xydix/speech-to-phrase/CONTRIBUTING.md

 * `{minutes}` - mintues from 2-20, then 20-100 in steps of 10, plus 45
 * `{hours}` - hours from 2-24

 These lists strike a balance between covering what users will likely use and keeping the number of possible sentences small.
 Note that `{seconds}`, `{minutes}`, and `{hours}` do not include the value 1.
-Since this is almost always handled differently grammatically (1 minute vs. 2 minutes), you need to add timer sentences specific for values of 1.
+Since this is almost always handled differently grammatically (1 minute vs. 2 minutes), you need to add timer sentences specifically for values of 1.

+### Tests

+Sentence templates are tested to ensure that every possible sentence can be recognized by Home Assistant.
+This can be slow if there are many possible sentences, which is another reason to keep things as small as possible.

 <!-- Links -->
 [entities]: https://www.home-assistant.io/docs/configuration/entities_domains/